 Machine builder’s roadmap towards a predictive, IIoT-centric ecosystem

 Predictive analytics is becoming an increasingly important facet of global business operations as it provides a crucial differentiator amidst stiff competition.
 The question is, what are the numerous, practical ways in which machine builders can implement this model?
-This whitepaper outlines ei3’s step-by-step guide towards a predictive, IIoT-centric ecosystem that is backed by two decades of expertise of working with future-forward clients since 1999.
+This whitepaper outlines ei3’s proven roadmap towards a predictive, IIoT-centric ecosystem that is backed by two decades of expertise of working with leading OEMs since 1999.

 The “Path to Predictive” begins with the installation of secure, stable and integrative hardware that connects with both modern and legacy machines.

 STEP 2.
 COLLECTING MACHINE DATA

 The second step involves gathering the data required to understand machine operations.
 An increasing number of IIoT standards, such as OPC-UA and PackML, simplify the process of gathering such machine data.

 STEP 3.
 TRACK KEY PERFORMANCE INDICATORS

 To simplify the implementation of a monitoring solution, a practical approach is to begin with a standard information collection model.
 This model entails tracking KPIs and relevant data, which are then analyzed to identify areas in need of improvement.
 More specifically, data from securely connected machines is analyzed in the cloud to generate performance metrics, delivered to personnel through web pages, dashboards, reports, and mobile apps.
 This performance information is also seamlessly integrated with computing systems, ERP, and business software using RESTful APIs for data exchange.

 STEP 4.
 DISCOVER IMPROVEMENT OPPORTUNTIES